Alduino/Mate-Rates-Rent-a-Car/README.md

 ## VCS

 During creating this application, Git was used to keep track of anything, and to provide a (private) backup on Github.
 You may open the directory in a Git viewer, or contact me (n10482661@qut.edu.au) to request access to the Github repo.
 Note: my username is Alduino (sometimes with an underscore at the end).

-## Planned to be implemented for Part B:

-- Ability to list customers and vehicles
-- Search for customer by other attributes to find the ID
-- Use multiple classes for vehicle types and have updating default values depending on the type